Olive Malvery, c.1903. Elliot & Fry.

 – Olive Malvery, The Soul Market.

-And so in 1898 Olive Malvery came to Britain, crossing over from France probably on the 28 February.
 On arrival, she boarded a direct train to London, from which she caught her first glimpses of the city:

 “The train slowed down, and we began passing over what seemed to me a black-looking wilderness, strewn with disused flower-pots of strange shapes.
 I had never seen an English chimney-pot in my life, and when confronted with miles of them for the first time, I was absolutely puzzled to know what they were.
 It was growing dark, and was very cold when we reached London Bridge.
 The guard came to my carriage door and said: "This is London, miss."